mayowaibi/algorithm-pathfinder/README.md

 # Algorithm Pathfinder

-Uses various graph algorithms to find paths between points in a user-defined maze
+Uses the A\* algorithm to find the quickest path between two points in a user-defined maze